 YouTube TV vs. Hulu + Live TV: Verdict

 As you've seen throughout this YouTube TV vs Hulu + Live TV face-off, these are similar services.
 Your decision may be made by the channel selection alone.
-But, were all things equal — and if you don't really care about Hulu, Disney Plus and ESPN Plus — YouTube TV edges out Hulu.
+But, were all things equal — and if you don't really care about Hulu, Disney Plus and ESPN Plus — YouTube TV beats out Hulu, as the value proposition slides towards YouTube's way when Hulu's price goes up.

 |Category||YouTube TV||Hulu + Live TV|